Sankta Lucia: A Time-Honored Tradition

 The Lucia story stems from Italy during a time when Christianity was not looked upon favorably.
 A woman named Lucia devoted her life to God, giving all she had to the poor, shining the light of Christ.
 She was persecuted for her faith and eventually died a martyr in the year 304 AD.
 From then on, Lucia was known as the great patron saint of light, Saint Lucia.

-However the legend came to be, the celebration of Sankta (“saint” in Swedish) Lucia is a time-honored tradition which brings faith, hope, and light in the darkness.
+However the legend came to be, the celebration of Sankta (“saint” in Swedish) Lucia is a time-honored tradition that brings faith, hope, and light in the darkness.

 Celebrating Lucia Today